 Each year, open enrollment allows employers to offer group benefits to their employees for a brief time, generally around 30 to 45 days.
 During this critical window, employees must be informed about the employee benefits they may sign up for, when to do this, and where to enroll.
 Unfortunately, many human resource teams struggle to communicate the necessary information to employees so they may miss out.

-Email can be a powerful communication tool for educating employees during open enrollment periods, when used right.
+Email can be a powerful communication tool for educating employees during open enrollment periods when used right.
 Because it’s widely accepted and accessible as a communication tool, this can be a good way to reach all of employees.
-Learn 10 expert tips for communicating benefits during open enrollment so your employees take full advantage of your group benefit offerings this year.
+Learn expert tips for communicating benefits during open enrollment, so your employees take full advantage of your group benefit offerings this year.

 Months ahead of the open enrollment date, it’s important to have a solid communication plan for delivering the pertinent information to employees before enrollment, during the active enrollment, and once enrollment wraps up.
 This can be a series of emails that encourage employees to take specific actions, with links to the enrollment site and benefit information.

 Responsiveness is critical during open enrollment because employees will have countless questions during this time.
 Make sure to assign at least one person who will serve as the point of contact for all incoming emails from employees who have questions and concerns.
-This should be someone highly familiar with plan details, rates, and deadlines.
+It should be someone highly familiar with plan details, rates, and deadlines.